Reviewed by Usama Ali, MPharm (GPhC: 2224726). Last reviewed: April 2026.

 Your GP can prescribe the combined pill or the mini pill after a short consultation.
 They check your medical history, take your blood pressure if needed, and discuss which type suits you.

 The downside is access.
 GP appointments for routine contraception can take days or weeks to get.
 You then collect the prescription from a pharmacy separately.
+For many people, this two-step process is the reason they look for alternatives.

 "We see a lot of people who've been trying to get a GP appointment for weeks," says Usama Ali, MPharm (GPhC: 2224726), pharmacist at Contraception Direct.
 "With us, most people have their pill posted within a day or two of their call."